 Mary, Mother of the Church

-(Sister Marie Antoinette Saade, Maronite Sisters of the Holy Family)
+(Sister Mary Antoinette Saade, Maronite Sisters of the Holy Family)

 Mary, Mother of the Church